SwpnilPndey/Web-development-tutorial/05) ReactJS-theory.md

 export default app

-Then in the NAvbar component, I can take the props as :
+Then in the Navbar component, I can take the props as :

 import React from 'react'